1927 FA Cup final: Pre-match

 A community concert began inside stadium at 1:50 pm, led by the bands of the Grenadier and Irish Guards.
 Songs included "Abide with Me".
-This was the first time it had been performed at an FA Cup final, but it became a tradition to sing it before every final.
+This was the first time it had been formally performed at an FA Cup final.
+The hymn has a slightly older association with the FA Cup in that St Luke's Choir sang it as the crowds cleared the pitch ahead of the 1923 final.
+Supporters walking home to the East End after the 1923 match are also said to have sung the hymn.
+After 1927 it became a tradition to sing it before every final.
 Loud cheers were heard forty minutes later during the concert to celebrate the arrival of King George V. As the players entered the field, the King shook hands with each of them, as well as the officials: the referee William F. Bunnell from Preston, and the linesmen G.E.
 Watson from Kent and M. Brewitt from Lincoln.
 The match was the first cup final to be broadcast on the radio by the BBC.
 Commentary was provided by George Allison, who later went on to manage Arsenal, and Derek McCulloch.
-The broadcast has been credited with creating the phrase "back to square one" to allow commentators to describe the area of the pitch where play was taking place; square one in this context is an area nearest to one of the goals.
-Uses of the phrase have also been documented before the match.
+An illustration of the pitch divided into numbered squares was printed in the Radio Times to allow listeners to visualise the area of the pitch where play was taking place based on the commentators making reference to the squares.
+The broadcast has been credited with coining the phrase "back to square one"; square one in this context was an area nearest to one of the goals.
+Uses of the phrase have, however, been documented before the match.
 Nearly 92,000 fans attended the match; more than 300,000 originally applied for tickets.